Verstappen wins F1 U.S. Grand prix, extends title chase lead

 AP Sports Writer

-Verstappen, who entered the Circuit of the Americas with a six-point lead over Hamilton in the standings, now leads the seven-time champion by 12 points with five races remaining.
+Verstappen and Red Bull won on a track where Hamilton and Mercedes have been dominant for years — Hamilton is a five-time winner at COTA — and he made Verstappen work for the win.

-Hamilton in his Mercedes was bearing down on Verstappen over the final 18 laps and had cut the Red Bull driver’s lead to less than 1 second by the final lap.
-But he couldn’t make the pass at the end and settled for second.
+Hamilton chased Verstappen over the final 18 laps and maybe if there had been one more lap, he might have caught Verstappen and reclaimed the points lead.

-Verstappen, the 24-year-old Dutchman chasing his first championship, now has some breathing room heading into Mexico City, a high-altitude stronghold for Red Bull.
+The 24-year-old now has some breathing room heading into Mexico City, a high-altitude stronghold for Red Bull.

-Hamilton, a five-time winner at COTA who couldn’t catch Verstappen in the end, is seeking a record eighth F1 title.
+Hamilton is seeking a record eighth F1 title, and fifth in a row.

 “Congratulations to Max, he did a great job today.
 It was such a tough race,” Hamilton said.
 “Got a good start and gave it absolutely everything, but in the end of the day, they just had the upper hand this weekend.”

-As the popularity of Formula One explodes in the U.S., the championship rivals delivered a dramatic finish under a blazing Texas sun in front of an estimated crowd of 140,000.
+As the popularity of Formula One explodes in the U.S., the championship rivals delivered a dramatic finish in front of an estimated crowd of 140,000.
 It was one of the largest sporting events since the start of the pandemic and drew the rich and famous to the Austin circuit.

 Among the celebrities in attendance were actor Ben Stiller, rapper Meghan Thee Stallion, golfer Rory McIlroy and tennis champion Serena Williams, who all participated in the pre-race grid walk.
 Shaquille O’Neal hosted a post-race DJ dance party and delivered the winner’s trophy to the podium, where the 7-footer loomed large over Verstappen and Hamilton.